welshea/git_commit_timestamps/README.md

 determined, the timestamp message is set to "[timestamp missing]" and the commit is not backdated, since we cannot know when to backdate it to.

-I found an edge case recently that I can't do much about.
+I found an edge case recently that I need to think about some more.
 I touched some soft links (touch -h) to indicate that the content of the files they point to had changed.
 I wanted to commit the re-dated soft links with a new commit message regarding the changes to the files that they point to.
-Even though the timestamp had changed, and the content of the files they link to had changed, git refused to stage the re-dated soft links, since it considered them to be unchaged (they still point the same file names).
+Even though the timestamp had changed, and the content of the files they link to had changed, git refused to stage/commit the re-dated soft links, since it considered them to be unchanged (they still point to the same file names).
 The workaround was to 'git rm' each soft link, 'git add .', commit, recreate each soft link, 'git add .' again, then commit again with the originally intended commit message.
-Git was apparently too smart for its own good, and, instead of using the fresh time stamps of the re-created soft links that were newly staged, the timestamps it reported to my script were the previously touched timestamps the links had prior to 'git rm'.
-So, the 'git rm' commit is 12 minutes in the future of the incorrectly-cached dates of the new re-linked soft links that were committed afterwards.
-Argh, stupid git.
-Maybe I should have 'git reset' after the first attempt that refused to stage them?
-Why would git remember the timestamps of the files prior to the 'git rm' instead of using the newer timestamps after the files were re-created and re-staged?
-Sigh.
+However, instead of using the fresh time stamps of the re-created soft links that were newly staged, the timestamps it reported to my script were, apparently, the previously touched timestamps the links had prior to 'git rm'.
+So, the 'git rm' commit is 12 minutes in the future of the dates of the new re-linked soft links that were committed afterwards.
+It turns out that, for soft links, git takes its timestamps from the file the soft link points to, NOT from the soft link itself.
+Now that I think about it, this makes sense from a UNIX perspective.
+So, since the timestamp of the files the links pointed to was 12 minutes before I performed the 'git rm' workaround commit, my script wound up commiting these files "in the past".
+I'll need to think some more about how I might detect and prevent this sort of future/past 'git rm' edge case from being committed strangely in the future.

 <BR>